-In the 2019-2020 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, relating to the Otakeho closed landfill, either conditions in the resource consent or provisions in Regional Plans.
+In the 2020-2021 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, relating to the Otakeho closed landfill, either conditions in the resource consent or provisions in Regional Plans.

-A tabular summary of STDC's compliance record at the Otakeho landfill for the year under review is set out in Table 17.
+A tabular summary of STDC's compliance record at the Otakeho landfill for the year under review is set out in Table 15.

-Table 17 Summary of performance for Otakeho closed landfill stormwater and leachate consent 3953-4
+Table 15 Summary of performance for Otakeho closed landfill stormwater and leachate consent 3953-4

-Purpose: To discharge leachate and stormwater from the closed Otakeho Municipal Landfill onto and into land where it may enter water Means of monitoring during period under Compliance Condition requirement achieved? review 1.
-BPO to prevent or minimise any N/A likely adverse effects on the Inspections environment 2.
-Landfill cap and stormwater and leachate drainage systems Inspections N/A maintained 3.
-Operation of site in accordance Management Plan received July 2019 Yes with 'Management Plan' 4.
-Standards to be met in receiving Sampling Yes waters below mixing zone 5.
-Effects not to be caused in Inspections and sampling Yes receiving waters 6.
-Optional review provision re No further option for review prior to expiry N/A environmental effects Overall assessment of consent compliance and environmental performance in respect of High this consent Overall assessment of administrative performance in respect of this consent High
+Purpose: To discharge leachate and stormwater from the closed Otakeho Municipal Landfill onto and into land where it may enter water

+Condition requirement Means of monitoring during period under review Compliance achieved?
+1. BPO to prevent or minimise any likely adverse effects on the environment Not monitored during period under review N/A 2.
+Landfill cap and stormwater and leachate drainage systems maintained Inspections N/A 3.
+Operation of site in accordance with 'Management Plan' Management Plan received July 2019 Yes 4.
+Standards to be met in receiving waters below mixing zone Sampling N/A 5.
+Effects not to be caused in receiving waters Inspections and sampling N/A 6.
+Optional review provision re environmental effects No further option for review prior to expiry N/A Ove this N/A Ove erall assessment of administrative pe rformance in respect of this consent N/A

-During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Otakeho closed landfill consent as defined in Section 1.1.5.
+During the year, the environmental and administrative performance in relation to the Otakeho closed landfill consent were not assessed.

-- 1. THAT in the first instance, the Otakeho landfill triennial monitoring programme remains in place with monitoring next scheduled to be implemented in the 2019-2020 period. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring of the Otakeho landfill may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the option for a review of resource consent 3953-4 in June 2020, as set out in condition 6 of the consent, not be exercised, on the grounds that the current conditions are adequate.
-Recommendation one was implemented, while additional investigations or interventions were not considered necessary as per recommendation two.
+- 1. THAT in the first instance, the Otakeho landfill triennial monitoring programme remains in place with monitoring next scheduled to be implemented in the 2022-2023 period. - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring of the Otakeho landfill may be adjusted to reflect any additional investigation or intervention as found necessary.